UX SEO Optimisation: How UX and SEO Interconnect

 3. Clear and Intuitive Website Design

-A well-structured website, as a result, enhances user experience and supports UX SEO optimisation, thereby keeping visitors engaged for longer periods.
+A well-structured website improves user experience and supports UX SEO optimisation.
+It keeps visitors engaged for longer.
 For example, consider:

 4. Accessibility and Inclusivity